EdwardSoon/self-learn-java/README.md

 A Math degree, Data Engineer Full-time worker
-Working to get my fundamentals of Computer Science right
+* Working on my fundamentals of Computer Science right
+* Documentation of my learning in Java here
+* LeetCode Solutions are in another repos